Gehn/gw2-cerebro/README.md

 The primary functionality for the listings API is in the listings module.
 The Listings class is of primary interest.  ( import listings; help(items.Listings) )

 See example.py for a demo program that collects data on a single item indefinitely.

+There is additional functionality to run daemons that watch various components of the market.
+See apiwatcher.py for more details.
+(Additional documentation to come as the structure stabilizes)